 Baggage Shipping to Mexico

-Mexico is a Central American country bordered by the USA, Belize and Guatemala.
+Mexico is a North American country bordered by the USA, Belize and Guatemala.
 The country is the 11th most populated country in the world and the 14th largest in terms of land area.
 Mexico is a popular tourist destination.
 Visitors are attracted by its beach resorts along the coast, its numerous areas of outstanding natural beauty and the many ancient ruins ‒ relics of Mexico’s great civilizations, such as the Mayas and the Aztecs.
 To learn more about Send My Bag’s shipping service to Mexico please read on:

 Why Ship to Mexico?